-Unit 235 Contributing to the support of individuals to achieve their reablement outcomes
+Unit 335 Providing support for individuals to achieve their reablement outcomes

 The evidence for this unit will be presented through the structured tasks.
 Guidance for any additional evidence that may be needed can be found in the assessment pack

 Delivery of this unit should incorporate and build on the core knowledge developed within the Level 2 Core qualification, and through the application of this knowledge in practice, demonstrated through the mandatory core practice unit.